 Wicking beds are one of the gardening innovations which have become mainstream.
 You know, I’ve been doing this horticulture thing for a while, and over that time, I’ve seen a number of garden designs, products and “innovations” come and go.
 Remember the giant scoping rake hands?
 What about the combination chilli sauce/garden pest spray?
 Even the ever-popular “upside down tomato planter” has me scratching my head a little!
 But every now and then I come across an inspired innovation, a dandy design that makes me excited to get out into the patch and give it a go.
-One of these I’ve been convinced of this week is wicking beds, and I hoped you’re as interested in them as I am.
-And they can be constructed on the soil in your garden or on hard surfaces in a courtyard and even using a polystyrene box.
+One of these I’ve been convinced of is wicking beds, and I hope you’re as interested in them as I am.
+They can be constructed on the soil in your garden or on hard surfaces in a courtyard and even using a polystyrene box, or there are now many pre constructed wicking beds available, ready to plant straight in to.

 What Is a Wicking Bed and Why Would I Want One?